-- Transfer credit or admission with advanced standing from another PA program is not accepted. - All of the curricular components of the program are required for graduation and must be completed at the Pfeiffer University Master of Science in Physician Assistant program.
+- The program does not accept advanced placement (AP) credit from high school for prerequisite coursework. - The program does not grant advanced placement in the program based on previous educational experiences. - Transfer credit or admission with advanced standing from another PA program is not accepted. - All of the curricular components of the program are required for graduation and must be completed.

-Admissions Preferences
+Admissions Preferences:

-All Pfeiffer University students/alumni who meet or exceed the program's requirements and selection factors will be granted an interview and an opportunity to earn acceptance into the program.
+Pfeiffer University students and alumni who meet or exceed the program's requirements will be granted an interview.